zhrandell/Seattle_Aquarium_CCR_development/1-pagers/bull_kelp_tracking.md

 * We need to track stipes from one frame (extracted still image) to the next, i.e., object tracking.
 Yet there is a tradeoff - between effort and the frequency of stills we extract (see the final point in this section below).

 * At which point does the algorithm first detect the stipe?
-Stipes first appear in the distance, and as the ROV moves closer, become more visually resolved again their background.
+Stipes first appear in the distance, and as the ROV moves closer, become more visually resolved against their background.

 * Varying background: stipes may have the water column behind them (providing excellent contrast) or the seafloor behind them (providing much less visual contrast, as the seafloor and stipe will be similarly colored).